SW1OPRG-01/0x09-exercises/README.md

 }
 ```

-The class is a simple wrapper around a standard library, that allows to print Unix timestamps in a human-readable format.
+The DateTime class is a simple wrapper around a standard library.
+It makes it easy to convert and print Unix timestamps in a human-readable format.

-Add a new method `filter(int from, int to)` to the `Logger` class (and remember to update your diagrams) that iterates (we recommend a `for`-loop) over all messages and prints out activities whose timestamps are within the period as defined by `from` and `to`.
-Use the `DateTime` class to convert the integer value `timestamp` in `Activity` to a human-readable datetime string.
+Your task is to add a new method, `filter(int from, int to)`, to the `Logger` class.
+Don’t forget to update your UML diagrams accordingly.

+This new method should:

+1. Iterate over all stored messages (we recommend using a for loop).
+2. Print out only those activities whose timestamps fall within the range defined by from and to (inclusive).
+3. For each matching activity, use the DateTime class to convert its timestamp (an integer) into a readable date-time string before printing.

 ##### Example output, where `from` is 1711936658 and `to` is 1712331675
 ```